 K-12 cloud security solutions protect students and staff from identity theft, financial risk, and personal harm

-Laptops and cloud applications like G Suite and Microsoft 365 have become as essential to the school supply list as notebooks, binders, and pencils.
+Laptops and cloud applications like Google Workspace and Microsoft 365 have become as essential to the school supply list as notebooks, binders, and pencils.
 Many schools now have a 1:1 model, meaning each student is issued a notebook or tablet device in order to access online learning materials and resources, both in the classroom and at home.
-Teachers, administrators, and staff members use these cloud-based productivity applications like email, spreadsheets and word processing.
+Teachers, administrators, and staff members use these cloud-based productivity applications like email, spreadsheets, and word processing.
 Schools of today simply can’t function without these education-oriented technologies and applications.

 Protect Students from Identity Theft